Why HR teams need a digital-first solutions mindset

 What do we mean by digital HR solutions?

-Taking a "digital-first" approach to anything means that you look to overcome challenges and solve problems using technological means as the primary step.
+Taking a digital-first approach to anything means that you look to overcome challenges and solve problems using technology.
 After all the best HR solutions are tech-based.
-Last year we saw a prominent example of a "digital-first" approach to work with the mass uptake of remote work in response to the pandemic.
+Last year we saw a prominent example of a digital-first approach to work with the mass uptake of remote work in response to the pandemic.

 This would be much more difficult, or outright impossible, if not for the wide array of video conferencing, filesharing and virtual workspace applications being used today.
 But telecommuting isn't the only aspect of workplace culture that can benefit from a digital touch.

 "If it ain't broke, don't fix it" works great for heating engineers, but less so for HR directors.
-Competitive businesses are always looking for a cultural edge over their rivals, and if you don't have the right employee tools or human resources software to compete, it's going to end in tears.
+Competitive businesses are always looking for a cultural edge over their rivals.
+So, if you don't have the right employee tools or human resources software to compete, it's going to end in tears.

 There are a number of reasons why HR should look to build a robust digital tech stack today:

 One reason that the best HR solutions usually involve digital technology is its ability to overcome any measure of distance instantly.
 Digital platforms can reach vast numbers of people worldwide, limited only by distribution and advertisement.